Olesj-Bilous/logos/README.md

 Clearly, substituting $\mathbf a$ for $\mathbf e$ is equivalent to coordinate transforming from $\mathbf e$ to ${\mathbf a}^{-1} = f(A^{-1})$.

-How we interpret $Av$ depends on the base we choose for its resultant column vector.
+How we interpret $Av$ depends on the invertibility of $A$ and the basis we choose for the resultant column vector.
+Only if the basis is ${\mathbf a}^{-1}$, which implies $A$ is invertible, can we consider it a coordinate transformation.

-## Matrix transformations

 We can take our scheme a step further: